 If you’re a fan of adding a sauce to your meals you may want to think again.
 As with soup, many sauces also contain wheat flour to thicken them.
-This is frustrating for anyone who loves a dressing on their salad, or a thick sauce on their steak, but there are a few gluten-free sauces available so don’t panic.
+This is annoying for anyone who loves a dressing on their salad, or a thick sauce on their steak, but there are a few gluten-free sauces available so don’t panic.

 This may sound crazy but liquorice does actually contain gluten.
-The dreaded wheat flour is also added to liquorice to bind the confectionery.
+The dreaded wheat flour is added to liquorice to bind the confectionery.
 So if you’re a fan of this and have been confused as to why you’ve been getting glutened, it’s worth checking the ingredients list on the pack.

 The rice commonly used in sushi is typically exposed to soy sauce, which contains gluten, and the crab meat is often processed meat which uses wheat to mimic the texture of the crab.
+Why!?!?
 There are sushi restaurants that offer gluten-free meals though so you may be able to eat these, but always be very careful to check for cross contamination issues.

 5. Processed meats